Orangecat32/quote-client/README.md

     - Redux added.
     - Component layer added.
 Store shaped for multiple components.
     - Redux-Saga middleware added
-    - client runs on port 3020
+    - ag-grid added
+    - echarts added

 - Future features:
     - more charts
     - etc...

+## Client Notes
+     - client runs on port 3020
+     - start the server before starting the client

 ## Server Notes
 - To run the server, open a command window in the repository directory and execute 'yarn server' (or npm server)